 Troubleshooting: What Your Prayer Plant Is Telling You

-Faded patterns: Too much light.
-Move the plant further from the window or add a sheer curtain between it and direct sun.
+Faded patterns: Too much direct light is likely.
+Move the plant farther from the window or add a sheer curtain between it and the glass.
+If new leaves are also smaller and the plant has stopped folding, the issue may be too little light instead.

-Leaves not folding at night: If the prayer movement has stopped, the plant is likely stressed, often by low light, severe dehydration, or root problems.
+Leaves not folding at night: If the prayer movement has stopped, the plant is likely stressed by low light, severe dehydration, or root problems.
+Check whether the soil is bone dry or soggy, then reassess the light.
 It will usually resume once conditions improve.
-See the Reading the Movement section above for a more detailed breakdown.

 Frequently Asked Questions